vishvAsa/devaH/content/kalpaH/general/tattvam/devaH/myth.md

 > (The high priest of Ásatrúarfélagið, the norse temple in [DailyBeast](http://www.thedailybeast.com/articles/2015/02/05/why-iceland-is-building-a-temple-to-its-pagan-gods.html))

 ## Proving myths fallacy
-Despite this, some modern Hindu scholars have tried too hard "prove" myths as facts. \[nAgarAja's summary of bAlagangAdhara's thought here.\] :
+Despite this, some modern Hindu scholars have tried too hard "prove" myths as facts.

+nAgarAja's summary of bAlagangAdhara's thought here:

 - 7\.
 One point is that narratives that can roughly be categorized as myth and legend have been there in a huge number throughout the world in all the ancient civilizations, in all the tribal and rural societies spread throughout the world. once the modern discipline and  category of 'history' came into existence as part of modernity, this new category along with all the elements of modernity got privileged over all other traditional forms of narrative.
 As a result, throughout the world, people started to attempt to prove their 'believed to be true' narratives as 'historical'.
 - 8\.
 Meanwhile, myth became a huge obsession in the west during modern period.
 People from various disciplines such as philosophy, psychology, cultural anthropology, philology etc., began to theorize myth.
 The pejorative use of the word myth as a word for non-real , false nation etc. took back seat in the wake of all these new theories.
 Some of these theories viewed myth as a kind of a 'degenerated'/'corrupted' history.
 But most of these theories posited myth as containing a different 'truth' than the one attempted to be captured by 'science' (of which 'history' is a part).
 - 9\.
 But attempts to trace 'historical' facts from Greco-Roman myths became a fashionable academic activity among general educated Europeans.
 It is such Europeans who after encountering Sanskrit books such as Mahabharata applied that approach to these Sanskrit books too.